With these 10 survival knots, you can use rope as a tool to bolster...

 One particularly useful knot for fishing is the palomar knot.
 Like a bowline, it’s a hitch designed to secure one end of a rope to an object.
 However, the palomar knot requires the object on the end of the rope (such as a fish hook, fly, or ring) to pass through the final loop (or bight) in the knot.
 The advantage is that the palomar knot is simple yet extremely strong, and has virtually no risk of loosening or pulling out.

-The video below from Animated Knots shows how to tie a palomar knot around a hook.
+The video below from Total Fisherman shows how to tie a palomar knot around a hook.
 A large braided rope is used for illustration purposes, but this knot works well with all types of cordage, including monofilament fishing line.
-For a slower step-by-step process, go to AnimatedKnots.com/palomar.
+For more information on this knot, go to TotalFisherman.com.